0maaz-01/Wavify/README.md

   The host can start a live stream of the podcast.
   Hosts can **add or remove participants** during the stream.

+* **Single Person Recording Page 🎤**
+  A dedicated space for solo podcast recording.
+  Contains a bottom recording bar showing all sessions of the same podcast.
+  Users can preview, manage, and download solo podcast sessions.

 * **Folder Page 📂**
   Displays all folders containing podcast chunks.
   At the start of recording, users choose a folder where chunks are stored.